How Do You Paint Your Sights

 Things To Overcome

 I had two types of rifles growing up, bolt action and lever action rifles and then one 22LR/mag revolver.
 I was always told to clean a rifle from the muzzle to the breech no matter what kind of gun it was, so that worked for me.
-As I got a little older I was told by my girlfriend’s father (he was a policeman) that you should clean your guns from breech to muzzle to keep them cleaner.
+As I got a little older I was told by my girlfriend’s father (he was a policeman) that you should always clean your guns from breech to muzzle to keep them cleaner.
 So I began to change my cleaning methods from what my Dad taught me as a kid and it made sense.
 But this was easy with the bolt action rifles but when I got to my lever action rifles, that was very difficult.
 With a bolt action rifle you can just remove the bolt and run your rod down the barrel.
 But a lever action rifle was a bit more tricky to remove the bolt, especially a Winchester 94, which is what I had growing up.
 It was necessary to take out screws and push out pins to get the bolt out, and that was more difficult.
 So I just cleaned them from muzzle to breech and it still worked, I just had to be more careful.
-Until OTIS Technology came along and then I could clean my lever action rifles from the breech to the muzzle very easily.
+Then came OTIS Technologies and I found out that I could clean my lever action rifles from the breech to the muzzle very easily.
 How cool was that!

-Cleaning Process
+The Cleaning Process

 The rod gun cleaning system is the most common gun cleaning system on the market today.
 And it is something that has been passed down from generation to generation.
 This process takes a cleaning rod, copper jags, copper cleaning brush, cleaning patches, cleaning solvent, CLP oil and a wipe down cloth for final cleaning.
-1) The first thing to do is unload the rifle before starting to clean your weapon.
+1) The first thing to do is unload the rifle and make sure that it is clear before starting to clean your firearm.
 You must remove your magazine (if equipped) and any ammunition that may be loaded within the firearm including in internal magazines.
-Make sure you do a thorough visual check, and feel that there are no bullets in the chamber.
+Make sure you do a thorough visual check, and feel with your finger that there are no bullets in the chamber before you go to the next step.
 2).
 Using a cleaning utility brush or cleaning swabs, remove any excess dirt, etc. from your firearm.
 Place a copper slotted jag on your cleaning rod and a cleaning patch in the slot.
 Apply some bore cleaning solvent to the cleaning patch, and run the patch through your barrel and let set for a couple of minutes.
 Next use a copper brush and run it completely through the barrel to loosen up the fouling in the barrel..
 Follow up this with several dry patches to make sure your barrel is clean and dry.
 Use some swabs to clean hard-to-reach areas and ensure you get your barrel/chamber as clean as possible.
 3).
 Once you’ve completely cleaned your action, bolt, receiver, and barrel, you’ll want to properly oil & lubricate the moving parts of your firearm.
 Look for worn metal areas on bearing surfaces such as your action, and bolt lugs.
 On a well-used firearm you’ll see bare metal through the finish in some places.
 4).
 After you’ve cleaned and lubricated your firearm, wipe it down with a clean, dry cloth.
 This removes residue and oils/moisture from fingerprints that you may have missed in steps two and three.
 A quick wipe and polish of any wooden furniture on your rifle is also a recommendation.
 5).
 Once everything is cleaned, and wiped down, it’s time to start reassembling your rifle.
 It is a good idea to carefully inspect each piece as you put it together and make sur there are no problems with the pieces.

 The cable gun cleaning system is an easy three-step cleaning process, it is basically similar but takes some different tools.
 Before you began cleaning there are a few things that you need to do.
 First make sure your firearm is unloaded, remove the magazine or bullets and inspect that there are no bullets in the gun.
 Then inspect the firearm and look for any excess dirt or debris on the outside, if you see any, use a utility brush to clean it off.
 Next remove the bolt or just open the action on the firearm.
 1) Place their slotted end on one end of the cable. put on one of their special round patches in the way as directed, add some bore cleaning solvent or CLP to the patch. place the opposite end of the cable into the barrel on the breech end push it through the barrel until the patch is at the end of the barrel. then draw it through the barrel, from breech to muzzle.
 2) Remove slotted-end and put copper brush on the cable and draw through barrel from breech to barrel-end.
 Wait for a few minutes to let the chemicals work.
-3) Then put the slotted tip back on along with a clean patch, as directed and draw the cable through the barrel from breech to muzzle and repeat this step until the patch comes out clean.
+3) Then put the slotted tip back on along with a clean dry patch, as directed and draw the cable through the barrel from breech to muzzle and repeat this step until the patch comes out clean.
 End result is a clean gun.

 Final Comments

-So what are my final thoughts, I think either way works good.
+So what are your final thoughts, I think either way works good.
 Both of these gun cleaning systems will work to clean your guns, it just depends which one you like best.
 If you don’t like your gun cleaning method then you won’t clean your gun and that’s not good.
 My favorite gun cleaning system right now is OTIS Technology cable cleaning systems.
 They have so many different gun cleaning kits that you are bound to find one that works for you.
 But the best thing about these systems is that you can clean your gun without taking it apart.
 Being able to do that saves time and that means a lot these days.
-Does that mean the cable system is not as good as the rod cleaning system because it is quicker, absolutely not!
-The cable system has a flexible rod and therefore does not need a straight through entrance to the barrel and that is what saves you time.
-So don’t take my word for it, check it out yourself, you will be happy that you did.

 If you have any questions about this post or anything related to Everyday Carry (EDC)/Concealed Carry, feel free to leave a comment below and I will be happy to get back to you.